hyper63/workshops/connect/README.md

 ## Summary

-In this workshop, we learned about hyper-connect, and we learned how to use hyper-connect data api to update, remove and list documents from a hyper Data service.
+In this workshop, we learned about `hyper-connect` and the data API to update, remove and list documents from a hyper Data service.

-hyper Data service gives you common document db methods to work with document data, you will notice some common practices when working with document data.
+hyper Data service gives you common document DB methods to work with document data, you will notice some common practices when working with document data.
 For example, every document has a `type` property that basically lets the developer what type of document it is.

+By keeping your data service general your business logic and rules reside in your application layer, many changes can occur in just that layer, without having to change rules in your data service.
+In the next workshops, we will talk more about some advanced functionality of the data service.
 By keeping your data service general you business logic and rules reside in your application layer, which means that many changes can occur in just that layer, without having to change rules in your data service.
 In the next workshops, we will talk more about some advanced functionality of the